-A small selection of findings from these three surveys with Castlemilk residents are shown below:
+A small selection of findings from these four surveys with Castlemilk residents are shown below:

-- 87% of participants felt part of their community in 2011.
-This was slightly lower than in 2008, when this question was first asked.
+- 86% of participants felt part of their community in 2015.
+This was similar to that in 2008, when this question was first asked.

-- 70% of participants rated their general health as excellent or good in 2011.
+- 69% of participants rated their general health as excellent, good or very good in 2011.
 This was a decline from 82% in 2006.

 - In terms of empowerment, 67% of participants in 2015 felt that on their own, or with others, they could influence decisions affecting their local area.
 This was a large increase from 34% in 2006.